MicrosoftDocs/windows-itpro-docs/education/windows/federated-sign-in.md

 > [!NOTE]
 > The ImmutableId is a string value that **must be unique** for each user in the tenant, and it shouldn't change over time.
 For example, the ImmutableId could be the student ID or SIS ID.
 The ImmutableId value should be based on the federation setup and configuration with your IdP, so confirm with your IdP before setting it.

 If the matching object is found, the user is signed-in.
-If not, the user is presented with an error message.
+Otherwise, the user is presented with an error message.
 The following picture shows that a user with the ImmutableId *260051* can't be found:

 :::image type="content" source="images/federation/user-match-lookup-failure.png" alt-text="Azure AD sign-in error: a user with a matching ImmutableId can't be found in the tenant." lightbox="images/federation/user-match-lookup-failure.png":::